SLKone/staging/_case-studies/Implementing-a-Financial-Plan-and-Revenue-Recognition-Model-for-a-200M-Womens-Healthcare.md

 ---

 #### Situation
-- The client was a $200M women’s healthcare company
+- The client was a $200M women's healthcare company
 - The company had grown rapidly in the prior two years, primarily through acquisitions
 - The inorganic growth, coupled with existing process weaknesses in revenue recognition, led to increased confusion and a lack of confidence in revenue figures and accounts receivable balances on the financial statements
-- New accounting guidance had been issued, impacting the current policy’s compliance
+- New accounting guidance had been issued, impacting the current policy's compliance

 #### Bespoke Solutions